cvxgrp/qcml/README.md

         """)

         p.canonicalize()
-        p.set_dims({'m':m, 'n':n})
-        p.prettyprint()
+        p.dims = {'m':m, 'n':n}

-Thsis will canonicalize the problem and build an internal problem parse tree inside Python.
+This will canonicalize the problem and build an internal problem parse tree inside Python.
 Once the problem has been canonicalized, the user can decide to either generate a function to prototype problems or generate source code.
 For instance, the following three lines will create a solver function `f` and call the solver, with the parameter arguments supplied.

-    p.codegen("cvxopt")  # this creates a solver in Python calling CVXOPT f = p.solver
+    p.codegen("python")  # this creates a solver in Python calling CVXOPT f = p.solver
     f({'A': A, 'lambda':0.01})